Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     \Sigma = F_1 F_1^T + F_2 F_2^T + \cdots + F_l F_l^T
     \end{align*}

 is known.
 Examples for this are single- or multi-factor models that divide the individual covariances into a general market movement, and an idiosyncratic risk component for each asset.
-See Section TODO for an example.
+See `Efficient frontier(s) with cardinality constraints`_ for an example.

 Rather than computing the covariance matrix explcitly from the decomposition, it is adivised to input the individual factor matrices directly through the